mykhani/resume/README.md

 hooked.

-This might be due to the fact that I have always enjoyed writing documents in the markdown format and there is something about the process of transforming the raw commands and text into beautifully formatted documents, that I find quite satisfying.
+This might be due to the fact that I have always enjoyed writing documents in the markdown format, and there is something about the process of transforming the raw commands and text into beautifully formatted documents, that I find quite satisfying.
 So naturally, I found the Latex's workflow to be similar and equally enjoyable.